jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

 6. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-7. Now, click on the **Next** from lower right corner to move on next page.

 ## Support Contact

 1. The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.Learner Support Contacts:
+We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+Learner Support Contacts:

    - Email Support: cloudlabs-support@spektrasystems.com
    - Live Chat Support: https://cloudlabs.ai/labs-support